parichayj1/Assignment_3/readme.txt

 	8. Quit button : Closes the game window.

-	9.SCORING : Everytime the ball touches a player's wall , his score is incremented by one.
+	SCORING : Everytime the ball touches a player's wall , his score is incremented by one.
 Once his score reaches 3 , he is deemed as dead and his paddle is removed with other players still connected and playing the game .
 	Last player remaining wins the game.

-	10.
+	Any player can leave the game at any time by pressing the Close button on the top of game window.

+	Game won't start till the selected numebr of players by the host join the game.